OUR PROGRAM

 FAQS

-The program will take place from 6:30pm-9pm on May 9, 23, 30, June 3, 6, 10 and Demo Day on June 13 (6pm-8pm virtual).
+The program will take place from 6:30pm-9pm on June 3, 6, 10, 17 and Demo Day on June 20th (6pm-8pm).

 The program will be hybrid with a mix of virtual and 3 in-person sessions.
 The virtual sessions will take place via Zoom and the in-person will take place at Rutgers Business School in Newark.
+Participants that are not in the tristate area can participate virtually for in-person sessions.

-There will be six sessions plus a Demo Day from 6:30pm -9:00pm on May 9, 23, 30, June 5, 8, 12 and Demo Day on June 15.
+There will be six sessions plus a Demo Day from 6:30pm -9:00pm on June 3, 6, 10, 17 and Demo Day on June 20th.

 • Orientation; Startup Toolkit; Structure of the entity; Team development,